 “Educating for intellectual virtues is a matter of educating for deep personal growth.
 As such it involves a transformation of students’ fundamental beliefs, attitudes, and feelings about thinking and learning.”

 Teaching students about intellectual virtues isn’t the most forceful or effective way of helping them grow in intellectual virtues.
 But it does occupy an important role within a comprehensive approach to intellectual character education (Perkins and Salomon 1989; Berkowitz and Puka 2009).
 By equipping students with an understanding of what intellectual virtues are and why they are important, we equip them with an important tool.
 Such understanding can make them more aware of opportunities to practice intellectual virtues and bolster their motivation to do so.
 Therefore, a certain amount of “direct instruction” in intellectual virtues—of teaching students what intellectual virtues are, how they differ from other intellectual and moral strengths, and why they are important for learning and living well—is an important pedagogical practice.
-(For materials useful in this context, see Chapter 22 of Cultivating Good Minds as well as these resources.)
+(For materials useful in this context, see Chapter 5 of Deep in Thought: A Practical Guide to Teaching for Intellectual Virtues as well as these resources.)

 Psychologists, educational theorists, and philosophers agree that we grow in intellectual virtues in part by practicing the skills and abilities that define them.
 These include asking thoughtful and insightful questions, thinking for oneself, acknowledging one’s intellectual limitations and mistakes, probing for deeper understanding, noticing important details, considering alternative perspectives, persisting in the face of intellectual struggle, and taking intellectual risks.
 Therefore, an indispensable part of helping our students grow in intellectual virtues is creating consistent, well-supported opportunities for them to practice the virtues we have chosen to emphasize (Ritchhart et al 2011).
 Such opportunities can and should be built into all aspects of our courses: from in-class exercises to homework assignments to exams and papers.